Nikkhare/Eth-Todo-Dapp/README.md

 # Deploy smart  contract to the local network using Hardhat
 $ npx hardhat run --network ganache scripts/deploy.js
+$ Copy the contract address from the terminal and paste it in todo-dapp/src/utils/config.js in the address object.

 # Run the app
 $ npm run start